lucanoahcaprez/BFH-Political-Representation-Dashboard/README.md

 ---

 ## License

 This project is licensed under the **MIT License** – see [`LICENSE`](./LICENSE) for details.

-All dependencies used are open source and MIT-compatible.
-See `package.json` for details.
+All dependencies are open source and MIT-compatible – see `package.json` for exact versions.

+> Note: While this codebase is MIT-licensed, it integrates open government data under CC BY 4.0.
+If you reuse this project and include the data, please ensure you also comply with the attribution terms of the Swissvotes dataset.